Change of measure through the Legendre transform: Some change-of-measure inequalities

-For power $p$ divergences with $p>1$, only moments of order $\frac{p}{p-1} = q$ for $h$ are needed rather than exponential moments, considerably lessening the assumptions needed on the loss $l$ and the underlying data distribution.
+For power $p$ divergences with $p>1$, only moments of order $\frac{p}{p-1} = q$ for $D$ are needed rather than exponential moments, considerably lessening the assumptions needed on the loss $l$ and the underlying data distribution.
 When $1<p\leq 2$, the bounds we propose improve on those obtained in \cite{alquier2018simpler}.
-Indeed, these last bounds exactly match those we obtain through \eqref{General bound}.
+Indeed, these last bounds exactly match those we obtain through \Cref{eq:ch2_1:loose_2_degrees} for $c=0$ after minimisation on $\lambda$, which is looser than \Cref{eq:ch2_1:tight_2_degrees} which we consider.
 The bounds for $1<p\leq 2$ can be slightly simplified, noticing that

 For all the remaining $f$-divergences, $f'(\infty)<\infty$.
-Therefore the Legendre transform of these $f$-divergences only take real values on bounded functions $h$.
-The bounds are of the form $h_{\max}$ minus a term controlling how much probability mass can be put on or close to $h^{-1}(h_{\max})$, knowing the distance between $\nu$ and $\pi$ and some moment of $h$ on $\pi$.
+Therefore the Legendre transforms of these $f$-divergences only take real values on bounded functions $D$.
+The bounds are of the form $D_{\max}$ minus a term involving the moment of $D_{\max} - D$.